 - Determines the strengths of your competitor’s product.
 You can use this information to analyze and improve your product.

 - Points out the weaknesses of the same, giving you an edge over your competitor.

 - It helps you estimate your sales and returns by keeping track of the various players in the market.

 - Allows you to research and eventually adopt the best practices in every aspect of the business by analyzing your competition strategies.

 - It gives you an idea of the current and upcoming marketing trends to plan and implement your business accordingly.

 Competition can be both direct and indirect.
 Regardless of the type of competition or the size of your business, it is clear that no company can afford to ignore the numerous advantages associated with competitor analysis.

-However, with an expanding market and rapidly increasing companies, keeping track of all your competitors can be quite a hassle.
+However, with an expanding market and companies stepping up to conquer it, keeping track of all your competitors can be quite a hassle.
 That’s why we’re here.
-Our Product Competitor Analysis Template, also known as competitive analysis template, you can easily:
+Our Product Competitor Analysis Template, also known as competitive analysis template, helps you to: